OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/rocky9_build.md

 If you want to include MoonRay GPU support (XPU mode), you will also need to download the NVIDIA Optix headers (from [here](https://developer.nvidia.com/designworks/optix/downloads/legacy)), which require an EULA.
 Be sure to download version 7.3, as MoonRay is not yet compatible with their more recent releases.
-Once you have extracted the download contents, note the location of the header files (under *include*): these will be copied to */usr/local/include* in step 3 below.
+Once you have extracted the downloaded contents, note the location of the header files (under *include*): these will be copied to */usr/local/include* in step 3 below.

 ---
 ### Step 1.
 Create the folders
 Create a clean root folder for moonray.
 Attempting to build atop a previous installation may cause issues.
-These can be created in the location of your choosing, but these instruction, the provided CMake presets, and several of the scripts mentioned in these instructions assume this location/structure.
+The folders can be created in the location of your choosing, but these instruction, the provided CMake presets, and several of the scripts mentioned below assume this location/structure.
 ```bash
 mkdir -p /opt/MoonRay/{installs,build,build-deps,source}
 mkdir -p /opt/MoonRay/installs/{bin,lib,include}